Max Rohowsky, Ph.D.

 Applying a migration

-Pull local database changes
+Pull local schema changes

 npx supabase db diff -f new_changes_migration